Accelerated Reader Program List

 Inclement Weather Information

-When the decision is made to close schools, the notice will be placed on the home page of our website immediately and will be posted on CCSD's Facebook page and Twitter feed.
-All major metro and local media outlets also are notified.
+When the decision is made to close schools, the notice will be emailed to all parents and placed on the home page of our website.
 When school is closed for the day, all school activities for that day/evening are also cancelled.

 More information about the decision-making process may be viewed on the School Closure Decision Process page.